Daniel Woodall

 When Smyth was promoted to brigadier general Woodall became colonel of the 1st Delaware, which he actually commanded for nearly a year already; and he was promoted on December 23, 1864.
 He was in brigade command during parts of the Appomattox Campaign.
 He was mustered out of the volunteers with his regiment on July 12.
 At this time Woodall was one of the only four original officers from 1861 still serving with the regiment.

 On January 13, 1866, President Andrew Johnson nominated Wildrick for appointment to the grade of brevet brigadier general of volunteers for gallant and meritorious service in the War, to rank from June 15, 1865, and the United States Senate confirmed the appointment on March 12, 1866.

 After the war Woodall moved to Williamsburg, Virginia, where he was appointed as district assessor for the Internal Revenue Service.
-When the office was abolished in 1872 he became a local farmer.
-In 1880, aged just 39, he unexpectedly died on his farm on August 2.
+When the office was abolished in 1872 he became a farmer.
+On August 2, 1880, aged just 39, he died unexpectedly on his farm.
 Woodall was buried on Old Drawyers Presbyterian Churchyard at Odessa, Delaware.